°F

 Stratocumulus (Sc)

-• Appear as low patches or sheets of grey to white cloud, with individual rolls or rounded masses.
+• Appear as low patches or sheets of grey to white cloud, with rounded masses.

 • Do not usually bring precipitation.